PRASAD Children’s Dental Health Program (PRASAD CDHP), New York State

 In the United States, tooth decay is the most common chronic childhood disease.
 It affects one in four elementary school children and two out of three adolescents.
 Nationally, children lose 51 million school hours each year because of dental problems.

 The PRASAD Children’s Dental Health Program is based in Sullivan County, New York, where The PRASAD Project also has its headquarters.

-A survey conducted in 1995 showed that 75 percent of Sullivan County children from low-income homes needed immediate dental care.
+A survey conducted in 1995 showed that in Sullivan County children from low-income homes needed immediate dental care.
 Through consultations with local health and school officials, The PRASAD Project determined the county needed a school-based program.
-The outcome was the PRASAD Children’s Dental Health Program, which began in April 1998.
+The result was the establishment of the PRASAD Children’s Dental Health Program, which began in April 1998.

 The residents in the Tansa Valley of Maharashtra, India, suffer from a host of dental problems brought on by poor nutrition and lack of knowledge about oral hygiene.
-In 1991, PRASAD Chikitsa began providing dental care to locals through the Shree Muktananda Dental Van.
-In 2003, we started the dental clinic, which now treats more than 4,500 patients a year.
-The clinic has all the facilities to treat dental problems, from cavities to dentures, and is the only such facility in a 30-kilometer radius.
+In 1991, PRASAD Chikitsa began providing dental care through the Shree Muktananda Dental Van.
+In 2003, we started the dental clinic, which now treats more than 6,000 patients a year.
+The clinic has all the facilities to treat dental problems, from cavities to dentures, and is the only such facility in a 15-mile radius.